emilHof/rfcs/text/0000-array-try-from-iter.md

 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
-That generally means:

 `array::try_from_iter` provides a safe API for creating fixed-size _arrays_ `[T; N]` from `IntoIterator`s.

 For a somewhat contrived example, say we want to create a `[String; 32]` from a `HashSet<String>`.